Screenly/Playground/asset-metadata/README.md

 ## Web Asset Metadata

 Metadata is a special property on Web asset, that will enable extra headers sent from the device to the target page of web asset.

-These extra headers mainly include screen related information..
+These extra headers mainly include screen related information.

-You can see the full list of headers sent below.
-Header values are examples.
+Here's a list of sample headers:

 ```json
 {